geoffreyrose/date-and-number-to-words/README.md

 # Date and Number To Words
 An easy-to-use PHP package that turns dates and numbers into words.

-Numbers and each part of the date can additionally be turned into ordinal word. (first, second, third)
+Numbers and each part of the date can additionally be turned into ordinal words. (first, second, third)